Yuqin-G/STSA/README.md

 For STSA-E, set `args["type"] = 1` in main.py

 ## Acknowledgements
 Our codebase is adapted from [LANDER](https://github.com/tmtuan1307/LANDER), [LAMDA-PILOT](https://github.com/LAMDA-CL/LAMDA-PILOT).
-We thank the authors for releasing their code!
+We thank the authors for their code!

 ## BibTeX & Citation